Trustly

 5. Handle webhook events

-• PAYMENT.CAPTURE.COMPLETED - The funds for this payment were credited to the payee's PayPal account.
-The buyer completed the transaction and goods can be delivered.
+• PAYMENT.CAPTURE.COMPLETED - Listen for this webhook to confirm that the money for this payment was credited to the payee's PayPal account.
+The buyer completed the transaction, and you can ship the order at this point.

 See Subscribe to checkout webhooks for more information.